 To see why, think about the beginning of the game and your first choice of doors.

-Initially, you have a one-third chance of picking the winning door.
-Under this scenario, if you switch doors, you will end up with a losing door.
+You have a one-third chance of picking the winning door with your initial choice.
+If this happens and you switch doors, you will end up with a losing door.
 This is relatively obvious.

 Similarly, your chance of picking the wrong door initially is two-thirds.
 Here, if you switch doors, you will always end up with you winning the car.
 This fact is subtle and key to understanding this problem.